jvillste/zettelkasten/function level code depencencies.md

 If the function has side effects, they may be incompatible between function versions even if the function signature remains the same.

+Modules could have automatic tests that are run after the linking.
+This should be done any time a new combination of dependencies is linked.
+This would make security patching more stable.

 Joe Armstrong elaborates on this here: [Why do we need modules at all?](http://lambda-the-ultimate.org/node/5079)